How to Change Group Policy Settings: A Step-by-Step Guide

 1. Accessing Local Group Policy Editor

-The Local Group Policy Editor is used to configure policies on standalone computers.
+The Local Group Policy Editor is your go-to tool for setting up policies on standalone computers.

 Steps:

-3. Navigate through the console tree to find the desired policy setting under:
+3. Browse through the console tree to find the policy setting you need under:

-• Computer Configuration: Policies for the computer (applies at startup).
+• Computer Configuration: These policies apply to the computer and become effective at startup.

 2. Editing Policies in Active Directory Environment

-In a domain environment, GPOs are managed via the Group Policy Management Console (GPMC).
+When you're operating in a domain environment, Group Policy Objects (GPOs) are managed through the Group Policy Management Console (GPMC).

 Steps:

-1. Log in to a domain controller or a machine with GPMC installed.
+1. Log in to a domain controller or a machine that has GPMC installed.

 2. Open Group Policy Management: